Q. Can I give CrowdTangle access to my students?

-A. You may send a CSV to other individual researchers, but please do not post the CSV online for anyone to access.
-If you do want to make information publicly accessible, you're welcome to post the Page or Group IDs of the Pages and Groups that you studied, so that others can recreate your List in CrowdTangle and pull the same dataset.
+A. Please do not share CrowdTangle data with people outside your university research team (or NGO, if you are in a research NGO).
+If you want to make information publicly accessible, you're welcome to post the Page or Group IDs of the Pages and Groups that you studied, so that others can recreate your List in CrowdTangle and pull the same dataset.

 Q. If an account is deleted from Facebook, what happens to its interactions on posts in CrowdTangle?

 A. Once an account is deleted from Facebook, interactions from the account will be deleted as well, and any posts with which the account interacted will be updated in CrowdTangle to reflect that.
 Any posts made by the account will be deleted.

 Q. How can I track interactions over time?